wronai/domd/README.md

    - Stopping the server
    - Deleting the `domd.db` file (or your configured database file)
    - Restarting the server (this will recreate the database with default credentials)

+Then:

-2. Open http://localhost:3003 in your browser
+1. Open http://localhost:3003 in your browser
-3. Log in with the default credentials
+2. Log in with the default credentials
-4. Navigate to Settings > Users to change the default password
+3. Navigate to Settings > Users to change the default password
-5. (Optional) Create additional users with appropriate permissions
+4. (Optional) Create additional users with appropriate permissions

 ### Prerequisites